 Stephen represents Fortune 500 companies, local businesses, municipalities, and nonprofit groups in environmental litigation and in disputes over insurance coverage for environmental liabilities.
 He has tried dozens of cases to verdict in state and federal courts in Washington, Alaska, Oregon, and California.
-Active in the nonprofit community, Stephen writes and speaks often about environmental and conservation policy, responsible organizations, and nonprofit governance.
+Active in the nonprofit community, Stephen writes and speaks often about environmental and conservation policy, responsible organizations, and board governance.

 Represent clients in disputes over liability for environmental cleanup costs and natural resource damages under federal and state Superfund laws.